rust-lang/rust/src/tools/miri/README.md

   reduced feature set.
 We might ship Miri with a nightly even when some features on these targets regress.

+### Running tests in parallel

+Though it implements Rust threading, Miri itself is a single-threaded interpreter.
+This means that when running `cargo miri test`, you will probably see a dramatic increase in the amount of time it takes to run your whole test suite due to the inherent interpreter slowdown and a loss of parallelism.

+You can get your test suite's parallelism back by running `cargo miri nextest run -jN` (note that you will need [`cargo-nextest`](https://nexte.st) installed).
+This works because `cargo-nextest` collects a list of all tests then launches a separate `cargo miri run` for each test.
+You will need to specify a `-j` or `--test-threads`, by default `cargo miri nextest run` runs one test at a time.
+You can find the `cargo-nextest` documentation for its Miri support here: https://nexte.st/book/miri.html

+Note: This one-test-per-process model means that `cargo miri test` is able to detect data races where two tests race on a shared resource, but `cargo miri nextest run` will not detect such races.

+Note: `cargo-nextest` does not support doctests, see https://github.com/nextest-rs/nextest/issues/16

 ### Common Problems

 When using the above instructions, you may encounter a number of confusing compiler